teamreflex/PaladinsPHP/Readme.md

 A simple object-oriented approach to data in the Smite API (a game from Hi-Rez Studios).

-For use within WordPress, consider using the [WP plugin from Hi-Rez](https://github.com/hirezstudios/smite-api-wp).
+For use within WordPress, consider using the [official WP plugin from Hi-Rez](https://github.com/hirezstudios/smite-api-wp).

 For more information about the SMITE API, check out the [official API documentation](https://docs.google.com/document/d/1OFS-3ocSx-1Rvg4afAnEHlT3917MAK_6eJTR6rzr-BM/).